HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/static_site_public_launch_infrastructure_content.md

 In particular, it would be helpful to review our approach to the following:

 - Employing static site generation (SSG) when possible
-- Caching the site via a content delivery network (CDN) or test load times to meet appropriate response times
+- Caching the site via a content delivery network (CDN)
 - Load balancing and/or proxying requests
 - Auto-scaling infrastructure resources based on volume of traffic
 - Other strategies as recommended by the engineering team